kompoth/hovi/README.md

 # Hvts ov Insanity - Thy path to madness #
-HovI is a telegram bot designed to make it easier to find map tiles while playing *one horror tabletop game*.
-It should be used with a simple indexing
+Hovi is a telegram bot designed to make it easier to find map tiles while playing *one horror tabletop game*.
+Add all your tiles to bot's database and mark them physically, using some small pieces of paper with indices.

-system: just attach small papers to tiles, like in some kind of a file cabinet, then add each tile to HovI database, marking it with a corresponding number.
-When game app tells you to get a new tile, just send its name to HovI and it will answer you with this tile's index.
+Indexing system is quite simple: each tile is enumerated in the order it was added to a database.

-HovI is also my self-education project.
+Hovi is also my self-education project.

 ## Requirements ##
 - Python 3.6+